Skip to content

 The client is a workspace member.
 If you're inside this repo:

-Standalone (outside the repo, once published):
+Standalone (outside the repo, from PyPI):

-Concepts: auth + profiles¶
+Concepts: auth + profiles

 Two concepts to internalise before any code: